PayRpc/Bitcoin_Sprint_Production/ARCHITECTURE.md

-# Bitcoin Sprint Architecture: Hub-and-Spoke Security Model
+# Multi-Chain Sprint Architecture: Hub-and-Spoke Security Model

 ## Core Architecture Overview

-Bitcoin Sprint uses a **hub-and-spoke security architecture** where the Rust SecureBuffer library serves as the secure memory core, with all other components as consumers or bindings.
+Multi-Chain Sprint uses a **hub-and-spoke security architecture** where the Rust SecureBuffer library serves as the secure memory core, with all other components as consumers or bindings.
+This architecture supports Bitcoin, Ethereum, Solana, Cosmos, Polkadot and other blockchain networks.

 ```
                 ┌─────────────────┐